<< ARI Watch

 “The Wreckage of the Consensus Revisited” by Harry Binswanger (a board member of ARI).
 Subtitle: “New York Times Company Admits to Spreading Lies to Undermine America’s War Effort” (Capitalism Magazine May 18, 2004).

-At the time Mr. Binswanger wrote this article the tip of the iceberg of U.S. torture had come into view the previous month with the news about Abu Ghraib, featuring photos about which any decent man would have been sickened and outraged.
+At the time Mr. Binswanger wrote this article the tip of the iceberg of U.S. torture had come into view the previous month with news about Abu Ghraib, featuring photos about which any decent man would have been sickened and outraged.

 And then someone brings more photos to the Boston Globe.
 The Boston Globe fails to investigate their authenticity and publishes an article about them as if they were genuine, printing one of the photos along with the article.
 The Globe editors soon learn the photos are fake and immediately publish a retraction.
 After obscuring the issue by saying the printed photo was too ugly to have been printed, they write: